 Apocalypse Wow: And we see what happened in the second act and the aftermath of the third.

 Artistic License - Physics: Having the oxygen atoms in your body spontaneously destroyednote We'll just ignore all the scientific laws this violates in and of itself would be nasty and most likely fatal, but probably would not strip the flesh from your bones and disintegrate you.

 Attack of the 50-Foot Whatever: Godzilla is exactly 50 meters in the Japanese version.
 The dub overshot this with him being 400 feet tall, which is 121.92 meters.
-The latter is rather inconsistent due to his height being barely taller than a couple of buildings that would be over his height
+The latter is rather inconsistent, due to him being barely taller than a couple of buildings that would be over his height.

 Death by Irony: Masaji, the fisherman who survived Godzilla's third attack in the ocean, has an Oh Crap when Godzilla comes to Odo Island during a typhoon.

 Decoy Protagonist: In the opening, Ogata seemingly shown as the protagonist of the film.
 He's not.

 Digital Destruction: The Classic Media Blu-ray of Gojira used a mediocre, rough looking print hit with excessive grain smoothing (which didn't even get rid of much of it to begin with).
 Fortunately, the Criterion Collection Blu-ray gave the film a proper restoration.

 The Eiko Maru blowing up in the beginning is a direct reference to the nuclear incident that occurred earlier in the year, when the US "Castle Bravo" test detonated a hydrogen bomb in the Pacific and the Lucky Dragon 5 fishing boat got caught in the radiation burst by accident.